gptscript-ai/gptscript/examples/regular-tasks/README.md

 ![webhooks](./picts/webhooks-2.png)

-- Once you'r done do not forget to remove the DigitalOcean VM created in the process
+- Once you're done, do not forget to remove the DigitalOcean VM created in the process